nama-aman/amanganeju.com.np-professional-profile/_pages/about.md

 "Thinking without due consideration is the downfall of a scientist" - Kurisu Makise, Stein's Gate

-I am a dedicated BSc Physics graduate hailing from the vibrant city of Bhaktapur, Nepal.
-I had done my Bachelors at Khwopa College, Tribhuvan University, where I cultivated a profound understanding of the fundamental principles governing the universe.
+I am a BSc Physics graduate from Bhaktapur, Nepal.
+I completed my Bachelor in Science, Physics at Khwopa College, Tribhuvan University.

 -----